adenearnshaw/quizzes/gameshows/mastermind/README.md

 1. In which New York borough is JFK Airport?
     - Queens

-1. Which British Prime minister was born at Blenheim Palace?
+1. Which British Prime Minister was born at Blenheim Palace?
     - Winston Churchill

 1. Which Awards salute the improvement of the human gene pool by honoring those who accidentally remove themselves from it?
     - The Darwin Awards

-1. Changed his stage name to an unpronounceable symbol also known as the Love Symbol
+1. Who changed his stage name to an unpronounceable symbol also known as the Love Symbol
     - Prince

 1. Kepler’s laws are three rules which can be used to describe what?